• Skip to primary navigation

 • Tomato Paste - I prefer Paste over tomato sauce because it has more flavor and less liquid.

-• Seasonings: Table Salt, Garlic Powder, ground Sage, and ground Black Pepper
+• Seasonings: Table Salt, Garlic Powder (or garlic cloves), ground Sage, and ground Black Pepper

 • Meatloaf Glaze - Ketchup, Brown Sugar, Worcestershire Sauce